DIY Tiling: The Ultimate Checklist of Tools You’ve Probably Forgotten

 While you may be tempted to use a standard trowel or spatula, they don’t have the same flexibility that’s needed to ensure full and even coverage between the tiles.
 Without this crucial seal, your tile may be left with voids that can allow water and dust to seep in behind the tile, resulting in damp issues and eventually tiles popping off.

-So there you have it, when it comes to taking on your next DIY tiling job, make sure you have all the above essential tools at your disposal and you’ll be primed for pulling off the perfect finish.
-To get your hands on all the kit you need, take a look at our expansive range of tiling accessories right now.
+So there you have it, when it comes to taking on your next DIY tiling job, make sure you have all the above must-have tools for tiling at your disposal and you’ll be primed for pulling off the perfect finish.
+To get your hands on all the tiling equipment and tools you need, take a look at our expansive range of tiling accessories right now.